markrickert/cryptohopper-dashboard-watchlist/README.md

 Cryptohopper may change their website at any moment, causing one or all of these scripts to cease functioning.

+## all.user.js

+> By [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

+* The one script to rule them all.
+This is a master script, provided for user convenience, which will load all other scripts available at the time of installation.
+This will also keep all other loaded scripts from this project up to date as well and if auto update is enabled, will add any new features (scripts) automatically. ⚠️ *If using this, there's no need to manually install individual scripts; any other installed scripts from this project should be uninstalled prior to installing this script.*

 ## coin-watchlist.user.js

 * Allows you to track a coin by icon/color across all your hoppers.
 Highlight the losers or mark positions that are heavily dollar cost averaged to more easily visually identify them in your dashboard or mark coins that are part of a custom config pool.